MegHermes/spelling-bee/README.md

     python3 play_puzzle.py

-To play a non-random game:
+To play a non-random game where you choose the letters:

     python3 play_puzzle.py ABCDEFG (First letter will be the center letter, for a total of 7)